Is the Fed Audited?

-- For more information, see the March 4, 2010, presentation by St. Louis Fed President James Bullard.
+- For more information, see the March 4, 2010, presentation (PDF) by then St. Louis Fed President James Bullard.

 Fed activities are also periodically audited by the U.S. Government Accountability Office (GAO), which is the auditing arm of Congress.
 For example, the GAO released a report on Federal Reserve bank governance.

 In addition, the Board of Governors publishes the Fed's balance sheet on a weekly basis, rather than quarterly as many companies do.
 The weekly report includes a statement of condition of each Reserve bank.